Krzysztof Dzieciolowski, PhD

 Industry Advisory Board to Data Science Research Centre, Computer Science and Software Engineering

-Dr. Dzieciolowski’s career combines 20 years in data science leadership roles in the Canadian telecommunication industry with teaching and research, as a part-time faculty member at John Molson School of Business in Montreal.
+Dr. Dzieciolowski’s career combines 30 years of experience in data science and leadership roles in the Canadian telecommunication industry with teaching and research, as a part-time faculty member at John Molson School of Business in Montreal.

-He currently leads a Modeling and Analytics group in Rogers Communications where he develops predictive models and analytical solutions in key business areas of managing the business value, customer retention, revenue growth and acquisition of new customers.
+In his professional career, he led Data Science and Modelling groups in Rogers, Fido and Bell Canada where he developed predictive models and analytical solutions for key business areas of business such as customer retention, revenue growth and acquisition of new customers.

-At JMSB, Dr. Dzieciolowski teaches courses in data mining,statistics and analytical software to undergraduate and graduate students.
-He has built synergies between industry and academia and funded scholarships for students of Montreal universities.
-He has been instrumental in launching in 2016 a joint Certification in Business Analytics between JMSB and SAS – the world’s leader in data science software.
+At JMSB, Dr. Dzieciolowski researches and teaches courses in data mining, statistics, data science and analytical software to undergraduate and graduate students.
+He has built synergies between industry and academia to provide internship funding for students of Montreal universities.
+He has developed and launched a digital, joint Certification in Business Analytics between JMSB and SAS – the world’s leader in data science software.
+There were over 100 students who graduated with the Certification in 2021.

-He is an active promoter of data science and a frequent speaker at academic and professional gatherings.
+He is an active promoter of data science and a frequent speaker at academic and industry conferences.

 Statistical Software for Data Management and Analysis